gtriggiano/neo4acl/docs/Api.md

 In other words there is no **real** tracking of user memberships in time.

-**"Simply put": given a certain state of the graph, you can only know the date from which a user is a member of a certain group for sure, but you can not know if she's already been a member of that group prior to that date.**
+**Simply put: given a certain state of the graph, you can only know the date from which a user is a member of a certain group for sure, but you can not know if she's already been a member of that group prior to that date.**